Content warning, highlight the hidden text between the lines:

 * * * * *

-The sunflower-yellow 2003 Zebop rolled to a refreshingly quiet stop between the lines of an employee parking spot, and out stepped the proud new owner.
-It seemed unfair that something else was going to take its spot as the day's top story.
+A sunflower-yellow 2003 Zebop Roadzter rolled to a refreshingly quiet stop between the lines of an employee parking spot, and out stepped the proud new owner.
+Alicia hated the name, although it fit the little two-door like a glove box.
+It seemed unfair that something else was going to take her zippy new used car’s spot as today’s top story at the office.
 Through the unobstructed window, Alicia saw Maxine hard at work making the job look easy.

 Don't get jealous, be like Party Girl